Public Transit

 - Submit your trip.

 Colltrans, the Town of Collingwood's public transit system, provides a convenient alternative to driving within Collingwood.
-There are three regularly scheduled transit routes and the frequency of pickup at the terminal is every thirty minutes.
+There are three regularly scheduled transit routes and the frequency of pickup at the terminal is every sixty minutes.
 The Colltrans terminal is located on the corner of Second Street and Pine Street adjacent to the municipal parking lot at 100 Pine Street.
 Currently the terminal is located outdoors and has two shelters as well as public washroom facilities.